-Policy EM7: Building Materials and Detailing
+Policy EM7: Building Materiality and Detailing

-Roofs of new building apart from large agricultural buildings should be covered in thatch, clay plain tile or slate.
-Facing walls of buildings should be finished in brick, traditional flint work, lime-based render, tiles or riven, lapped timber cladding.
+Roofs of new building will be covered in thatch, clay plain tile or slate.
+Facing walls of buildings will be finished in brick, traditional flint work, lime-based render, tiles or riven, lapped timber cladding.
 The revived use of chalk cob would normally be considered acceptable.

-Windows and doors shall be finished in timber, though high quality, treated or coated metal windows may be considered in appropriate circumstances where it does not adversely affect the special character of the building or the surrounding area.
+Windows and doors shall be finished in timber, though high quality, treated or coated metal windows may be considered.
 Windows should be small paned, especially in the context of established street frontages.
-Window openings should normally be of a traditional size and disposition.
+Window openings should normally be of a traditional size and disposition, unless a requirement for larger glazing expanses can be proven, through modelling, as essential for thermal performance.